Lawrence Sullivan Ross: Wichita Village fight

 During the summer of 1858, Ross returned to Texas and journeyed to the Brazos Indian Reserve, where his father served as Indian agent.
 The United States Army had conscripted Indians from the reserve to help the "Wichita Expedition" of 2nd Cavalry in a search for Buffalo Hump, a Penateka Comanche chief who had led several deadly raids on Texas settlements.
-Fearing that Shapley Ross was too ill to command them on the expedition, the Indians named Sul Ross their new war chief.
+Fearing that Shapley Ross was too ill to lead them on the expedition, the Indians appointed Sul Ross as commander.
 With his father's approval, the younger Ross led the 135 warriors to accompany 225 troops led by brevet Major Earl Van Dorn.
 Ross was given the courtesy title of "Captain" during his command.

 Native scouts found about 500 Comanches, including Buffalo Hump, camped outside a Wichita village in Indian Territory.
 Early in the battle, Ross and his men successfully stampeded the Comanche horses, leaving the Comanche warriors at a disadvantage when facing the mounted troops.
 When many Comanche tried to flee the area, Ross, one of his scouts, Lieutenant Cornelius Van Camp of the 2nd Cavalry, and one of his troopers chased a party of noncombatants that appeared to contain a white child.
 On Ross's orders, his man grabbed the child; as the four turned to rejoin the battle, they were confronted by 25 Comanche warriors.
 Van Camp and the private were killed with arrows, and Ross received an arrow through his shoulder.
 A Comanche picked up the trooper's carbine and fired a 0.58-caliber bullet through Ross's chest.
-His attacker, Mohee, was a Comanche brave Ross had known since childhood.
+His attacker, Mohee, was a Comanche warrior Ross had known since childhood.
 Mohee was killed by buckshot fired by Lieutenant James Majors of the 2nd Cavalry as the warrior approached the temporarily paralyzed Ross with a scalping knife.